If your skin is broken, for instance through a cut or sore, bacteria can enter it and cause pain, redness and swelling.

 Erysipelas: Infection in the upper layers of skin

-In cellulitis, the reddened skin is less clearly defined than it is in erysipelas, and it is often dark-red or slightly purplish.
-Unlike erysipelas, the caused by cellulitis reaches the lower layers of skin and the tissue beneath it.
-The can spread along tendons and muscles, and pus may form.
+In cellulitis, the area of reddened skin is less clearly defined than it is in erysipelas, and it is often dark-red or slightly purplish.
+Unlike erysipelas, the infection caused by cellulitis reaches the lower layers of skin and the tissue beneath it.
+The infection can spread along tendons and muscles, and pus may form.

 Pain and swelling in the infected skin and connective tissue are typical of both forms.
 Fever and generally feeling ill are more common in erysipelas, but can also occur in severe cellulitis.